HomePostsGetting Proximus IPTV to Behave on a Multi-Vendor Network (OPNsense + Cisco + UniFi)

 Mrouter -> ge1/2 (Learn't) 195.13.31.34

-Here's the thing — I never manually switched on the core's own IGMP Querier.
-It works it out on its own:
+I never enabled the core's own IGMP Querier manually.
+It detects them on its own:

-This leads to the one rule I'd tattoo on anyone attempting this: if something upstream — OPNsense, the ISP, whatever — is already querying a VLAN, do not also enable the switch's built-in querier on that same VLAN.
-Two queriers on one segment means a querier election, and those election fights drop the stream every time they flare up.
-Pick one source of truth per VLAN and leave it alone.
+The rule worth remembering: if something upstream is already querying a VLAN, don't also enable the switch's built-in querier on that same VLAN.
+Two queriers on one segment trigger a querier election, and those elections drop the stream while they happen.
+Keep one querier per VLAN.

 4. The UniFi Switch

-This is where most Proximus TV setups fall apart, and it took me a while to admit the problem was here and not in OPNsense.
+This is where most Proximus TV setups break, and it took me a while to accept that the problem was here and not in OPNsense.

-UniFi gear really, really likes to run its own show.
-Drop a UniFi switch into a network already governed by a Cisco core and an OPNsense firewall, and it'll happily try to seize control of the IGMP plane out from under both of them.
-That's the root of the three-minute freeze.
+UniFi gear likes to manage itself.
+Put a UniFi switch into a network that already has a Cisco core and an OPNsense firewall, and it will try to take over the IGMP plane from both of them.
+That is what causes the random freezing.

-The fix is to tell the UniFi switch, in no uncertain terms, that it's a guest here.
+The fix is to make the UniFi switch defer to the layers above it.
 In the IGMP Snooping profile for the LAN network:

-• Querier Selection → Off (3rd Party Switches).
-This stops UniFi from acting like a querier and forces it to just listen to the queries cascading down from the OPNsense/Cisco layer above.
-Passive is exactly what you want.
+• Querier Selection: Off (3rd Party Switches).
+This stops UniFi from acting as a querier and makes it listen to the queries coming down from the OPNsense and Cisco layer instead.

-• Fast Leave → Enabled.
-The moment you change a channel, this prunes the old stream off the STB's port instantly instead of letting it linger.
-Without it, the link can choke on several overlapping HD streams that should've already been dropped.
+• Fast Leave: Enabled.
+When you change a channel, this drops the old stream from the STB's port straight away instead of leaving it open.
+Without it, the link can get overloaded with several HD streams that should already be gone.

-When the STB tunes a channel, it shouts an IGMP "Join" packet.
-The switches hear it, open the relevant port, and the picture appears.
-But that port doesn't stay open out of politeness — the network has to keep taking roll call with a periodic IGMP General Query to confirm someone's still watching.
+When the STB tunes a channel, it sends an IGMP Join packet.
+The switches see it, open the port, and the picture starts.
+To keep that port open, the network has to send a periodic IGMP General Query to confirm someone is still watching.

-1. Keep igmpproxy running on OPNsense; you still need it to route the data between interfaces.
+1. Keep igmpproxy running on OPNsense, since you still need it to route the data between interfaces.

-2. Explicitly enable the IGMP Querier on VLAN 1 in the Cisco core, and give it a dedicated IP on that subnet.
+2. Enable the IGMP Querier on VLAN 1 on the Cisco core, and give it a dedicated IP on that subnet.

-A switch ASIC will hit a 60-second query interval like a metronome, every single time.
-That steadiness is what keeps the UniFi edge and the STB locked in step — and it's what finally killed the freeze for good on my setup.
+A switch ASIC holds a steady 60-second query interval, which keeps the UniFi switch and the STB in sync.
+That is what finally stopped the freezing on my setup.